 Guard Your Heart with All Diligence

-We are told to “guard our hearts with all diligence” but what does that even mean?
+We are told to “guard our hearts with all diligence” but what does “above all else guard your heart” mean?
 To get a better understanding of what it means to guard your heart above all else, let’s look at two more Hebrew words nâtsar and mishmâr.

 In Proverbs 4:23, nâtsar is translated to mean keep but it could also mean to guard, protect, observe, preserve, maintain, or obey.
 It could also mean to conceal.